aldebaran/qibuild/doc/source/advanced/cfg/qisrc_manifest_syntax.rst

-Additionally, if you are using gerrit with ssh, you can specify that the remote will be used for code review (This is useful to change ``qisrc push`` behavior, so that changes are pushed to ``refs/for/master`` )
+Additionally, if you are using gerrit with ssh, you can specify that the remote will be used for code review (this is useful to change ``qisrc push`` behavior, so that changes are pushed to ``refs/for/master`` ).